Against-All-Odds-07/Against-All-Odds-07/README.md

-# hey, i'm Against-All-Odds-07 (not my real name, btw!).
+# hey, i'm Against-All-Odds-07 (not an name, btw!).

 ---